Posted on Tue 28 Feb 2017

 Having emerged from this exhilarating, tiring and inspiring whirlpool of information, returning to normal day-to-day work feels like an underwhelming change of pace.
 I miss the fast pace, adrenaline fueled, research led business planning.
 To everyone’s great surprise, I’ve started using words like ‘value propositions, ‘angel investors’ and ‘iterative approach’.
 Testing out my new lexicon, I proudly announced to my housemates that I’d become a business ‘mongrel’, only to have them politely inform me it was in fact called a business ‘mogul’ – turns out I’ve still got quite a bit to learn!
 Even so, the training we received from Artful Innovation will be invaluable to both my professional and personal development.
 I am sincerely grateful to have been a part of such a magical experience; I know it will have long-lasting effects on the way I work in the future.

 Annie Zimmerman, Understory.

-Artful Innovation is a Watershed initiative supported by the Regional Arts Incubation Network: Coworking Bath (The Guild), Knowle West Media Centre, Spike Island, UWE Bristol and Watershed.
+Artful Innovation is a Watershed initiative supported by the Network for Creative Enterprise: Coworking Bath (The Guild), Knowle West Media Centre, Spike Island, UWE Bristol and Watershed.
 It is funded by Arts Council England and the European Regional Development Fund.